Super Soft Baby Blanket

 - Ch 3, 2 dc into the ring, ch 1. *3 dc into ring, ch 1.
 Repeat * 4 more times.
 Join with a slip stitch to top of ch-3.
 You should have a total of 6 groups of 3 dc with ch 1 spaces between them.

 - Slip stitch to the next ch 1 space.
-Ch 3, 2 dc, ch 1, 3 dc into the same space, first corner is made.
+Ch 3, 2 dc, ch 1, 3 dc into the same space, the first corner is made.
 Ch 1 *3 dc, ch 1, 3 dc into the next ch 1 space, next corner is made.
 Ch 1.
 Repeat * around.
 Slip stitch to the top of the beginning ch-3.

 - Slip stitch to the next ch 1 space.
-Ch 3, dc, ch 1, 3 dc into the same space, first corner is made.
+Ch 3, dc, ch 1, 3 dc into the same space, the first corner is made.
 Ch 1, 2 dc into next ch 1 space (this is between the groups of 3 dc in the row below), ch 1. **3 dc, ch 1, 3 dc into the next ch 1 space, next corner is made.
 Ch 1.
 2 dc into next ch-1 gap space, ch 1.
 Repeat * around.
 Slip stitch to the top of the beginning ch-3.

 - Begin instructions like #4.
 The only difference is that within each round going forward, there will be more ch-1 gap spaces that are in between the corner.
 Each Ch-1 space will get 2 dc followed by a ch 1.
 You will continue in this manner going all the way around.